 - ANTH 672 Theory in Applied Anthropology (3 units) – Fall online

 Explores connections between the theory and practice of addressing human problems in immediate and concrete settings.
 Students develop the capacity to critically evaluate and effectively communicate about problems and interactions between humans and their environments.

 In-depth survey of domains in which anthropological principles, theories, and methods are applied.
 Special attention to potential markets/opportunities and proactively marketing professional level anthropological skills.
 Students will also study professional aspects of anthropology such as teamwork/managerial strategies, non-thesis project management, and office/production skills.
-Students apply their skills by developing a portfolio, managing a strategic project, and by arranging the field placement (internship) they will be engaged in during Anth 675 the following semester.
+Students apply their skills with assignments such as developing a portfolio and managing a strategic project.

 Guided preparation of research proposals and/or grant applications, with a focus on student initiative and responsibility.
 Theoretical and methodological topics include defining questions, designing fieldwork, proposal evaluation criteria, and peer-review.
 At the end of the course, students will present their completed project proposal to the course instructor(s) and their thesis committee for approval.